cartant/rxjs-marbles/README.md

 ### What is it?

-`rxjs-marbles` is an RxJS [marble testing](https://github.com/ReactiveX/rxjs/blob/master/doc/writing-marble-tests.md) library that should be compatible with any test framework.
-It wraps the RxJS [`TestScheduler`](https://github.com/ReactiveX/rxjs/blob/5.4.2/src/testing/TestScheduler.ts) and provides methods similar to the [basic methods](https://github.com/ReactiveX/rxjs/blob/master/doc/writing-marble-tests.md#basic-methods) used in RxJS's marble tests.
+`rxjs-marbles` is an RxJS [marble testing](https://github.com/ReactiveX/rxjs/blob/master/doc/marble-testing.md) library that should be compatible with any test framework.
+It wraps the RxJS [`TestScheduler`](https://github.com/ReactiveX/rxjs/blob/5.4.2/src/testing/TestScheduler.ts) and provides methods similar to the [helper methods](https://github.com/ReactiveX/rxjs/blob/master/doc/marble-testing.md#api) used the `TestScheduler` API.

 It can be used with [AVA](https://github.com/avajs/ava), [Jasmine](https://github.com/jasmine/jasmine), [Jest](https://facebook.github.io/jest/), [Mocha](https://github.com/mochajs/mocha) or [Tape](https://github.com/substack/tape) in the browser or in Node and it supports CommonJS and ES module bundlers.